abtawfik/coupling-metrics/README.md

 This will create a file called ctp_hilow.so.
 This shared object file can then be called from within your NCL script by adding a line like this:

-> external CTP "ctp_hilow.so"
+> external CTPHiLow "ctp_hilow.so"

+> CTP    =  new( 1, float )

+> HILOW  =  new( 1, float )

-> CTP::ctp_hi_low( nlev, t, q, p, t2m , q2m , psfc, CTP, HILOW , missing )
+> CTPHiLow::ctp_hi_low( nlev, t, q, p, t2m , q2m , psfc, CTP, HILOW , missing )

-Note that you have
+Note that you have to instantiate the output variables before you can call the routine in NCL.
+A similar process can be performed in python where you create a shared object using the f2py command using files from the */ncl_portable/ directory.

-Below is a brief description of each metric and use of the modules in general:
+Below is a brief description of each metric:

-1) Convective Triggering Potential (aka CTP-HIlow or just CTP) Description - evaluates morning atmospheric profiles to determine whether dry or wet soils are more likely to trigger convection
+1) Convective Triggering Potential (aka CTP-HIlow or just CTP) Evaluates morning atmospheric profiles to determine whether dry or wet soils are more likely to trigger convection

+2) Mixing Diagrams
+Uses the diurnal covariation of temperature and humidity to quantify heat and moisture fluxes into the planetary boundary layer

+3) Terrestrial Coupling Index (aka terrestrial coupling parameter) Quantifies the degree to which soil moisture variations control changes in surface energy fluxes.
+Can be latent or sensible heat flux and is generally enough to apply to other surface variables such as the relationship between LAI and sensible heat flux.

+4) Heated Condensation Framework
+Assesses the atmospheric background state with respect to convective initiation and identifies local versus non-locally triggered moist convection.

+5) Relative Humidity Tendency
+Returns the contribution of surface energy fluxes, dry air entrainment, heat entrainment, and boundary layer growth to changes in top of boundary layer relative humidity.

+6) Soil Moisture Memory (the statisitcal form) Determines the timescale at which initial soil moisture anomalies are retained over time.
+The lagged autocorrelation of soil moisture is used to make the determination of memory.